 Direct connection between phone/camera/player and a computer can also be achieved using a USB cable or wireless link such as infra-red or Bluetooth.
 If you're using a computer without this built in, a USB to Bluetooth adapter or 'dongle' is available quite cheaply and useful to have.
 Connected this way, you will be able to see the phone or device's folders as well as the MicroSD card contents.
 See also Preparation for Upgrade below.

-Note that while you can run a (pre-USB) RS232 serial device from a USB port with a USB to Serial adapter cable, it's not possible to run a USB device via the 9- or 25-pin serial port of an old computer.
+Note that while you can run a (pre-USB) RS232 serial device from a USB port with a USB to Serial adapter cable, it's not possible to run a USB device via the 9- or 25-pin serial port of a very old computer.

 SD Write Protect Slider Tab/Switch/Format Problems

 There is no switch on the Micro SD card itself, but a standard-size-SD adapter (which the MicroSD typically needs to be plugged into for use with a card reader) and SD cards such as the SanDisk 4/8GB have a sliding write-protect switch similar to a 3.5 inch floppy disk.
 Data cannot be written if the slider tab is in the 'lock' position.
 The tab could be damaged or missing altogether.
 This is probably the first thing to check if you have an SD card write error problem.
 Using sticky tape (Scotch tape etc) to cover the switch slot might solve this problem, but it may need two or more layers before it works.
 Some SD adapters need the tab to be placed somewhere between the lock and open positions before data can be written to the card.

 Built-in or external card readers often don't recognise the SD card (or microSD in adapter) when it's inserted, or come up with an error such as "unformatted card".
 It's not advisable to reformat the card this way when offered.
 Try the format utility you can download here.

 Moving or copying programs and data from the old to the new card